 Assignment Editor Salary

-The BLS reported that as of May 2015, median annual wages for all editors were $56,010.
-For editors of newspaper, periodical, book and directory publishers, the BLS reported average wages of $64,060 per year.
-The BLS also noted that editors in radio and television broadcasting earned an average yearly salary of $57,930.
+The BLS reported that as of May 2018, mean annual wages for all editors were $69,480.
+For editors of newspaper, periodical, book and directory publishers, the BLS reported average wages of $65,890 per year.
+The BLS also noted that those working in pharmaceutical and medicine manufacturing companies earned the highest salary of $101,210, in May 2018.

 Career Outlook for an Assignment Editor

 According to the BLS, broadcast news assignment editors often advance by relocating to stations with a larger market share, with the largest metropolitan markets requiring extensive experience.
 As such, employers provide little on-the-job training for new hires.
-The BLS reports a 5% decrease in jobs for editors between 2014 and 2024.
+The BLS reports a decline in jobs for editors between 2018 and 2028.
 This was attributed to factors like the use of online publications and a reduced need for editors working for print newspapers and magazines.
 As such, competition is likely to be fierce for assignment editors at newspapers and broadcast stations, especially those with high circulation numbers or a large market share.

 Assignment editors may work for a newspaper, or at a radio or TV station.
 They assign staff to cover specific stories.
 They may also generate story ideas, write and edit copy, and be responsible for updating their outlet's social media and website.